wawr2k/macrorec/README.md

 - 🔄 **Auto-Return**: Automatically teleports back to Purgatorio and AFKs after all spots are done
 - 🎨 **Optimized for Sewers**: Special handling for Sewers spot to avoid mob attacks
 - 🔇 **Silent Operation**: Sound notifications disabled when switching spots (configurable)
+- 📁 **Chaoga's Mod Tab**: Appears in the "Chaoga's mod" tab alongside other Choaga mods in ok-dna

+## Related Tasks

+This package includes tasks from the **Chaoga's mod** collection in ok-dna:

+### Included in This Package:
+- **Auto Fish Multi Spot** (Stable) - Automatically rotates through multiple fishing spots
+- **Skill Speed** (Stable) - Speed techniques: Rhythm, Shoot Cancel, Rapid Fire, and more

+### Other Tasks in Chaoga's Mod Collection:
+- **Auto Fish Chain Task** (Beta) - Runs multi-spot fishing first, then runs expulsion or lv 70 credit
+- **Secret Letter** (Beta) - Selects and clicks commission using OCR

+**Note**: Auto Fish Chain Task and Secret Letter are currently in beta and not included in this package.
+AutoFishMultiSpotTask and SkillSpeedTask are stable and production-ready.

 ## Requirements